yype/ZigzagEncryptorPub/readme.md

 ### Intro

-This is the source code of the reverse engineering challenge `Zigzag Encryptor` in D^3CTF2021.
+This repo has the solution and source code of the reverse engineering challenge `Zigzag Encryptor` in D^3CTF2021.

 ### Components